 Yes!
 Staff and volunteers interview veterans from Massachusetts and those who supported them, as well as veterans of foreign armed forces.
 These stories are recorded with a video camera and made available on DVD.
 Interviews are also available on video.
 Print items such as photos and service documents and medals can be incorporated in the interview.
 These items can be scanned for the Project’s collection and the original returned, if requested.

 Will my name appear on the Morse Institute Library’s Veterans Oral History Project online database?

 Yes!
-However, after you have been interviewed, please allow the library staff time to properly preserve, house, and catalog the materials (presently about 2 to 4 months from the time of the interview).
+However, after you have been interviewed, please allow the library staff time to properly preserve, house, and catalog the materials.
 Information contained in the database is based on the participants’ own recollections of their service history.

 Does the Morse Institute Library’s Veterans Oral History Project verify the stories it receives?